 Everyday examples

 Who hasn't unlocked their smartphone with a simple glance, thanks to facial recognition?
 These quick and easy identity verification techniques are made possible by face detection.
-Another example: when you upload a profile photo to a social network, detection models immediately spring into action to blur or block any inappropriate content.
-Finally, in our cities, smart camerasequipped with this technology automatically measure whether social distances are respected, or whether people are wearing masks to combat epidemics.
+Another example: when you upload a profile photo to a social network, detection models immediately spring into action to blur or πŸ”— block any inappropriate content.
+Finally, in our cities, smart camerasequipped with this technology automatically measure respect for social distances or the wearing of masks to combat epidemics.

 Intelligent video surveillance thanks to AI